xrstf/logstats/README.md

 adjusting the code base.

 The code is probably not the most efficient.
 Make sure to use the `read` parameter in the config file accordingly.
-Reading a 500MB log file that something around 20 seconds, but is relatively memory efficient (using less than 10 MB).
+Reading a 500MB log file is somewhere around 20 seconds, but is relatively memory efficient (using less than 10 MB).

 ## License